Services and products are not the same in a number of ways. As a result, service marketing is different from product marketing.

 - Benefits of the service

-Also, a service description helps customer-facing employees as well as the “behind-the-scenes” employees to understand what the service is about and their role in the process.
-It sets the standard and can be used as a training tool.
+Also, a clearly documented service description helps employees who deal directly with customers as well as those “behind-the-scenes” employees to understand what the service is about and the role they play in the process.
+It sets a standard and can serve as a training tool.